benmarwick/ctv-archaeology/Archaeology.md

 ### Zooarchaeological analysis

 - `r pkg("zoolog")` to generate and manipulate log-ratios (also known as log size index (LSI) values) from measurements obtained on zooarchaeological material.
-- `r pkg("zooaRch")` provides analytical tools to make inferences on zooarchaeological data.
-Functions in this package allow users to read, manipulate, visualize, and analyze zooarchaeological data.
-Accompanied by `r github("zooaRchGUI/zooaRchGUI")` which provides a Graphical User Interface (GUI) to `r pkg("zooaRch")`.

 ### Links